-Take a look at the Golden Retriever puppy, it's love at first sight.
+Take a look at the Golden Retriever puppy; it's love at first sight.
 Is it any surprise that Golden Retrievers are one of the most popular breeds?
 These loving and easy-to-train companions are very popular across the country.
 There are different types of Golden Retrievers.
-We will take a closer look of the Red Golden Retriever in this article.
+This article will take a closer look at the Red Golden Retriever.
 Let's dive in!

-The recognition of the breed is quite recent since it dates from 1931, but we know practically nothing of its history.
+The breed's recognition is relatively recent since it dates from 1931, but we know practically nothing of its history.
 We only know legends about this: the most famous tells that in 1858 Lord Tweedmouth bought a pair of light-colored Caucasian Shepherds whom he had seen working in a circus.
 At each of their litter, he would have kept only the "golden" puppies to fix the recessive nature of the coat.
-Other authors still maintain that the ancestor of the breed was Us, a yellow dog born from the cross between this Water Spaniel and a Flat-Coated Retriever.
+Other authors still maintain that the breed's ancestor was Us, a yellow dog born from the cross between this Water Spaniel and a Flat-Coated Retriever.

 The Golden Retriever has a very exceptional character: it is perfect with children, gentle and peaceful with the elderly.
-Robust and resistant, it is a walking companion for youngsters and naturally a precious helper for the hunter.
-It is a dog to which it is necessary to devote a lot of time because it has a great need for the human company: it feels an integral part of the family, that is to say of the "gang" in which it lives and wants to play a full role in it by making itself useful and participating in all possible activities.
-When hunting, it is a very skillful retriever, especially in the water.
+Robust and resistant, he is a walking companion for youngsters and naturally a precious helper for the hunter.
+He is a dog to which it is necessary to devote a lot of time because he has a great need for the human company: he feels an integral part of the family, that is to say of the "gang" in which he lives and wants to play a full role in him by making himself useful and participating in all possible activities.
+When hunting, he is a very skillful retriever, especially in the water.

 Affectionate: This dog does not only have cream, but he also has a golden character!
 Very close to his social group, he will be keen to please them and bring his members all the love they need.

-Player: This dog is very playful and active, so it will be a perfect companion to play with children.
-It will delight young and old alike through various antics simply to amuse, distract and attract everyone's attention.
+Player: This dog is very playful and active, so he will be a perfect companion to play with children.
+He will delight young and old alike through various antics simply to amuse, distract and attract everyone's attention.

-Games that are both fun and educational will be preferred to strengthen the obedience of this dog but also and above all to strengthen the relationship that binds him to his master.
+Games that are both fun and educational will be preferred to strengthen the obedience of this dog and, above all, to strengthen the relationship that binds him to his master.

 The intelligence of the Golden is also recognized by the greatest scientists and specialists in cognitive ethology.
-Indeed, a ranking, highlighting instinctive intelligence, adaptive intelligence, and intelligence at work, hoists this dog on the third step of the podium.
-This is to say how real his intelligence is.
+Indeed, a ranking highlighting intuitive intelligence, adaptive intelligence, and intelligence at work hoists this dog on the third step of the podium.
+This is to say how natural his intelligence is.

-Hunter: Naturally made to accompany hunters in the field, learning and subtle training is still necessary to be able to use this dog effectively for hunting.
-The Red Golden Retriever dog will be particularly good at retrieving games, especially in water, an environment in which it evolves with pleasure and dexterity.
+Hunter: Naturally made to accompany hunters in the field, learning and subtle training is still necessary to use this dog effectively for hunting.
+The Red Golden Retriever dog will be particularly good at retrieving games, especially in water, an environment where it evolves with pleasure and dexterity.

 Independent: Particularly close to his masters and in need of attention, this dog will however be able to return to his apartments and evolve with a certain autonomy within his environment.